 The lack of forward momentum on my novel frustrated me.
 Having to do something to pay the bills instead of just blissfully writing all day long frustrated me.
 Not having a clone or 32 hours in a day frustrated me.
 So I

 beat myself up agonized drank heavily pondered what to do about my predicament.
 And, like a gift from the Muse herself, a writing friend mentioned that she only ever writes for one hour each day, but that she writes for one hour every day.
 That sounded doable to this stressed-out, overwhelmed writer.

 My husband gets up at 6 to go to the gym almost every morning before work, so I decided to start getting up with him.
 Before I check in on Facebook, Tweet to my writing pals, or check email, I drag my tired butt out of bed, sit down at my laptop and write until the kids get up (around 7:15).
 The results have been miraculous.

-The work-in-progress I was beating myself up about is now a finished first draft (and the morning writing sessions have transitioned naturally to morning revision sessions).
-I no longer agonize over the time I spend away from my computer because I start each day having already met my writing goal and somehow that feeling of accomplishment, and lack of guilt, frees me up to sneak more writing in later in the day.
+The work-in-progress I was beating myself up about is now a finished first draft.
+Now the morning writing sessions have transitioned naturally to morning revision sessions.
+I no longer agonize over the time I spend away from my computer because I start each day having already met my writing goal.
+Somehow that feeling of accomplishment, and lack of guilt, frees me up to sneak more writing in later in the day.
 That’s a good enough feeling to make up for the lack of sleep.

 And there is lack of sleep.
 I have not yet managed to get my bedtime earlier, try as I might.
 My evening time is my reading time, so I blame Maggie Stiefvater for a few late nights (at least I did last week).